Second Italo-Senussi War

-The Second Italo-Senussi War, also referred to as the pacification of Libya, was a conflict that occurred during the Italian colonization of Libya between Italian military forces (composed mainly by colonial troops from Libya, Eritrea, and Somalia) and indigenous rebels associated with the Senussi Order.
+The Second Italo-Senussi War, also referred to as the pacification of Libya, was a conflict that occurred during the Italian colonization of Libya between Italian military forces (composed mainly of colonial troops from Libya, Eritrea, and Somalia) and indigenous rebels associated with the Senussi Order.
 The war lasted from 1923 until 1932, when the principal Senussi leader, Omar al-Mukhtar, was captured and executed.
 The Libyan genocide took place during and after the conflict.

 Fighting took place in all three of Libya's provinces (Tripolitania, Fezzan, and Cyrenaica), but was most intense and prolonged in the mountainous Jebel Akhdar region of Cyrenaica.
 The war led to the mass deaths of the indigenous people of Cyrenaica, totalling one quarter of the region's population of 225,000.
 Italian war crimes included the use of chemical weapons, execution of surrendering combatants, and the mass killing of civilians, while the Senussis were accused of torture and mutilation of captured Italians and refusal to take prisoners since the late 1910s.
 Italian authorities forcibly expelled 100,000 Bedouin Cyrenaicans, half the population of Cyrenaica, from their settlements, many of which were then given to Italian settlers.

 Background

+Italy-Sanusiyya relations

-Italy had seized military control of Libya from the Ottoman Empire during the Italo-Turkish War in 1912, but the new colony had swiftly revolted, transferring large swaths of territory to local Libyan rule.
-Conflict between Italy and the Senussis – a Muslim political-religious tariqa based in Libya – erupted into major violence during World War I, when Senussis in Libya began collaborating with the Ottomans against Italian troops.
+A first war began between the Italians and the Senussis – a Muslim political-religious tariqa based in Libya and aligned with the Ottoman Empire – began when Italy declared war on the Ottomans and invaded Libya during the Italo-Turkish war of 1911-1912.
+Italy seized military control of coastal Libya, but large swaths of the interior remained under local Libyan rule.
+Conflict between Italy and the Senussis continued during World War I, when the latter collaborated again with the Ottomans to expel Italian troops from the country.
 The Libyan Senussis also escalated the conflict by attacking British forces stationed in Egypt.
 Conflict between the British and the Senussis continued until 1917.

+In 1917, the Treaty of Acroma was signed between the UK, Italy and the Senussis: the Senussis ended the attacks on the British and Italians and repudiated Ottoman authority, in exchange they were recognized to have an autonomy that was tantamount to effective independence.
+At the end of the First World War, the Ottoman Empire ceded their claims over Libya to the Kingdom of Italy.
+In October 1920, further negotiations between Italy and the Senussis resulted in the Accord of al-Rajma, in which Idris, the leader of the Senussis, was given the title of Emir of Cyrenaica and permitted to administer autonomously the oases around Kufra, Jalu, Jaghbub, Awjila, and Ajdabiya.
+As part of the Accord he was given a monthly stipend by the Italian government, who agreed to take responsibility for policing and administration of areas under Senussi control.